knative/docs/docs/serving/observability/logging/request-logging.md

 The request logging for knative serving is managed through the `config-observability` ConfigMap in `knative-serving` namespace.
 The request logs will be printed by the queue-proxy sidecar.

+Mentioned below are the flags used to configure request logging and other obervability features.

 | ConfigMap key                     | Description                                                                                                                                                      |
 | :-------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `logging.enable-var-log-collection`               |  The fluentd daemon set will be set up to collect /var/log if this flag is true.
 This field defaults to false.                                                                       |